Noun class: Algonquian languages

 The Ojibwe language and other members of the Algonquian languages distinguish between animate and inanimate classes.
 Some sources argue that the distinction is between things which are powerful and things which are not.
-All living things, as well as sacred things and things connected to the Earth are considered powerful and belong to the animate class.
+Living things, as well as sacred things and things connected to the Earth, are considered powerful and belong to the animate class.
 Still, the assignment is somewhat arbitrary, as "raspberry" is animate, but "strawberry" is inanimate.

 Athabaskan languages

 In Navajo (Southern Athabaskan) nouns are classified according to their animacy, shape, and consistency.
 Morphologically, however, the distinctions are not expressed on the nouns themselves, but on the verbs of which the nouns are the subject or direct object.
 For example, in the sentence "My shirt is lying on the bed", the verb "lies" is used because the subject "my shirt" is a flat, flexible object.
 In the sentence "My belt is lying on the bed", the verb "lies" is used because the subject "my belt" is a slender, flexible object.

 Koyukon (Northern Athabaskan) has a more intricate system of classification.
 Like Navajo, it has classificatory verb stems that classify nouns according to animacy, shape, and consistency.
 However, in addition to these verb stems, Koyukon verbs have what are called "gender prefixes" that further classify nouns.
 That is, Koyukon has two different systems that classify nouns: (a) a classificatory verb system and (b) a gender system.
 To illustrate, the verb stem -tonh is used for enclosed objects.
 When -tonh is combined with different gender prefixes, it can result in daaltonh which refers to objects enclosed in boxes or etltonh which refers to objects enclosed in bags.